2025’s Complete Guide to YouTube Copyright Rules

 Copyrights are immediate upon the creation of original content, but they can also be purchased.
 Currently, there isn’t a copyright renewal process.
 That means the copyright stays active as long as the creator is living—and even longer in some cases.
 A copyright holder has the right to determine under what conditions the copyrighted material may be used or shared by others.
 Copyrights should not be confused with licensing, such as legally using licensed, copyrighted music or images.

-What Is YouTube Copyright Infringement?
+What is YouTube Copyright Infringement?

 YouTube copyright infringement is also known as a copyright violation; the two terms are used synonymously.
 This happens when you use copyrighted material that does not belong to you and does not legally fall under any other copyright use provisions, which we will discuss further down.